Automate Healthcare Calls: 2026 Guide to AI & EHR

 Transforming Patient Access Workflows

-The first and most impactful step for patient access use cases is to automate healthcare calls for patient‑facing communication.
+The first and most impactful step for patient access use cases is to automate healthcare calls for patient facing communication.
 It directly improves the patient journey from their very first interaction.

 Appointment Scheduling Automation

 Booking appointments over the phone is still incredibly common, accounting for as many as 88% of all scheduled visits.
 This manual process is a major source of administrative work and patient wait times.
-With appointment scheduling automation, an AI agent can greet a patient, check a provider’s real‑time calendar through EHR integration, offer available slots, and book the appointment directly.
+With appointment scheduling automation, an AI agent can greet a patient, check a provider’s real time calendar through EHR integration, offer available slots, and book the appointment directly.
 This streamlines the process and gives patients the convenience they want.
 Platforms like Prosper AI use AI agents like “Anna” to handle these calls, freeing up front desk staff to focus on patients in the clinic.

 Intelligent Call Routing and Triage

 Nothing frustrates a caller more than being transferred multiple times.
 In healthcare, transfer rates can be as high as 19%, meaning nearly one in five patients gets bounced around.
-Smart call routing and triage routing solve this.
-Instead of a confusing “press 1 for…” menu, a conversational AI can ask, “How can I help you today?” and understand the caller’s intent.
-The system can then handle the request itself (like a prescription refill) or route the call to the correct department on the first try, improving first call resolution and patient satisfaction.
+Smart call routing and triage solve this.

-Streamlining the Revenue Cycle
+Automating Revenue Cycle Workflows

 Beyond patient access, automation is a game changer for the financial side of healthcare.
 You can automate healthcare calls to payers and patients to accelerate revenue and reduce administrative waste.

-Insurance Verification and Prior Authorization
+Eligibility Checks, Verification, and Prior Authorization

 Billing and Payment Automation